AuroraAmissa/ProjectUnison/content/ch2-basics/equipment.md

 >
 > This rule is meant for social-centered campaigns where the financial situation of characters and the social weight that carries is more central to the storyline.
 For more standard campaigns centered on exploration, combat or dungeons, consider forbidding the use of this rule.
 This reduces the need to track individual income sources for characters.

+## Equipment Tags

+Some equipment has special properties in addition to those noted in their description.

+[TODO: List]